Starting A Coworking Business: Financial Model

 Most coworking spaces will also offer space leasing, such as dedicated offices, for either individuals or groups.
 If you offer them, you will need to determine the plans, including the costs and benefits.
 Once again, you will need to estimate how many people will use this service.
 Do the same for any short-term space leases, such as using meeting rooms for several hours on a given day.

-The next step of your coworking space financial model is to figure out the various costs.
+The next step of your coworking space financial model is to figure out the various costs you'll need to pay.
 Begin with the initial costs associated with setup.
 These will include any down payments or security deposits needed for renting the space, fees associated with registering as a business, and the cost of actually setting up the space.
 Include fees associated with an interior designer and the materials they need, such as furniture and paint.
 Don't forget to also include any costs associated with adjusting electric wiring or enhancing bathrooms.
-Include the initial costs for a copy/fax machine and printer, coffee machine, and any other kitchen equipment you will include, such as a fridge and microwave.
+Include the initial costs for a copier and printer, coffee machine and any other kitchen equipment you will include, such as a fridge and microwave.

 Finally, you can move onto the regular costs associated with operating your coworking business.
 Start with the monthly rent payment and overhead costs, such as electricity, water, and internet access.
 Don't forget to include the cost of any employees who are present in the space during the day, whether it’s someone who welcomes people and fixes minor issues with the printer or a janitor to clean the space each evening.

 There are also the costs associated with the benefits you provide to members.
 Factor in things like coffee, tea, snacks, and disposable or reusable dishes and utensils.
 Include bathroom supplies, such as toilet paper and soap, as well as cleaning supplies.
 Consider paper and ink for the printer.
 Don’t forget to include the cost of seats that remain empty.